 "No one has yet filed a major lawsuit for discrimination by video résumé.
 But George Lenard, a St. Louis, Mo., employment lawyer, can envision a case centered on 'disparate impact.'
 If an employer requires applications by video, then those without video cameras and broadband-equipped computers might argue they lacked access."

-Finally, when the average resume receives a few second overview, expecting an employer to add the time to the process necessary to view a video resume, is asking a lot.
+Finally, when the average resume receives a few second overviews, expecting an employer to add the time to the process necessary to view a video resume, is asking a lot.
 And, I don't even want to think about future lawsuits in which employers are accused of randomly viewing video resumes, rather than viewing every video resume they receive.

 Final Tips About Video Resumes